HewlettPackard/hpe-sd-cloud/docker/images/sd-cl-adapter-snmp/README.md

 Other details worth mentioning:

-- Specific inventories and playbooks for Docker are not included in product Ansibles for now so they are instead in here.
+- Specific playbooks for Docker are not included in product Ansibles so they are instead in here.
 So when building the image roles are copied from the ISO/product Ansible repository and then inventories and playbooks are copied from the `assets/ansible` directory.
 - Not everything in the ISO is relevant for building the image, so some paths are omitted from the context in order to reduce build time and image weight (see `.dockerignore`).
 Anyway since part of the ISO contents need to be copied into the image it will be heavier than it should be.